spacer spacer spacer

 Dr. Scott R. Ploen Dr. Scott R. Ploen is a Staff Engineer in the Guidance and Control Analysis Group at the Jet Propulsion Laboratory.
 He received his B.S. in Bioengineering (with honors) from the Department of Applied Mechanics and Engineering Sciences (AMES) at the University of California, San Diego in 1991.
 He received both his M.S. (in 1994) and Ph.D. (in 1997) from the Department of Mechanical and Aerospace Engineering at the University of California, Irvine.
 Dr. Ploen's research interests include geometric methods in mechanics, multi-body dynamics, robotics, and nonlinear geometric control theory.
 He is currently a visiting lecturer at UC Irvine and is a member of IEEE, ASME, AIAA, ASEE, and SIAM.

-Dr. A. Behcet Acikmese (Formation Control and Estimation)
+Dr. Behcet Acikmese (Formation Control and Estimation)

 Dr. A. Behcet AcikmeseDr.
 Behcet Acikmese is a senior member of the Guidance and Control Analysis Group at Jet Propulsion Laboratory (JPL).
 He received his M.S. in Mechanical Engineering, and his PhD in Aerospace Engineering, both degrees from Purdue University.
 He was a Visiting Assistant Professor of Aerospace Engineering at Purdue University before joining JPL.
 His research interests include robust and nonlinear control theory, optimal control, model predictive control (MPC), convex optimization and linear matrix inequalities (LMIs) in guidance, control and estimation, and real-time optimization.